-The Applicant shall develop a message testing plan that identifies vulnerable population message testing gaps in California leading to a plan that resonates within the local and regional populations.
+Identify vulnerable population message testing gaps in California leading to a plan that resonates within the local and regional populations.

-Plan must include how the Applicant will conduct initial strategic message testing efforts in vulnerable communities, within 60 days of Grant Program award, to address any gaps.
+Include how the Subrecipient will conduct initial strategic message testing efforts in vulnerable communities, within 60 days of grant Program award, to address any gaps.

-Test findings shall provide research-derived insights and help advise strategic campaign components.
+Provide research-derived insights on test findings and help advise strategic campaign components.

-Message testing will be conducted in defined populations in languages determined necessary by Applicant in conjunction with the State.
+Be conducted in defined populations in languages determined necessary by the Subrecipient in conjunction with the State.

-The Applicant must identify opportunities to message test in California's vulnerable populations and locations.
+Identify opportunities to message test in California's vulnerable populations and locations.

-The Applicant will assist the State, and media and community partners in coordinating California message testing efforts.
+Assist the State, and media and community partners in coordinating California message testing efforts.